krushilnaik/krushilnaik/README.md

 - 🔭 I’m currently working on ... a web-based terminal using SocketIO and PTY
 - 🌱 I’m currently learning ...
 AWS for hosting fullstack applications
 - 😄 Pronouns: ... he/him/his
 - ⚡ Fun fact: ...
-I have a gaming computer and a gaming monitor... but don't game
+I have a gaming laptop and a gaming monitor... but don't game
 - 💬 Ask me about ... smartphones

 ---